vdhamer/Photo-Club-Hub/.github/README.md

   If available, club-independent information (like birthdays) for that photographer is displayed here.
   The `Search` bar filters on photographer names.

-- The `Photo Clubs` screen lists the photo clubs that are known to the app.
+- The `Clubs and Musea` screen lists all photo clubs that are known to the app.
-  Each entry mainly contains a map showing where the club is located.
+  Each entry predominantly contains a map showing where the club is located and optionally your current location.
-  A button with a lock icon toggles whether the map is interactive (scroll, zoom, rotate, 3D).
+  A button with a lock icon toggles whether the map is can be controlled interactively (scroll, zoom, rotate, 3D).
-  By default, the maps are not interactive to allow scrolling of the clubs list rather than scrolling of the map.
+  By default, the maps are not interactive.
+This mode helps scroll through the list of clubs rather than scrolling within a map.
-  A _purple_ pin on the map shows where the club is based (e.g., a school or municipal building).
+  A _purple_ pin on the map shows where the selected club is based (e.g., a school or municipal building).
-  A _blue_ pin shows the location of any other photo club that happens to be visible on that map.
+  A _blue_ pin shows the location of any other photo club that happens to be in the displayed region.
+  The screen can also show any photo musea that happen to be in sight.
+These have different markers than the photo clubs.
+  The plan is that the screen can switch between listing all photo clubs and listing all photo musea.

 - The `Preferences` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
 You can, for example, choose whether to include former members.